chakri68/note-on/README.md

 ### Features to be implemented

-- Option to save the notes
+- ✅ Option to save the notes
-- Option to delete the notes
+- ✅ Option to delete the notes
+- ✅ Functional Undo Btn after save
+- ✅ Restore the notes
 - Connect to a database and allow saving notes
 - Auth using github oAuth
 - Allow creation of gists from the notes